jandrejevic12/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hello!
-My name is Jovana, and I am a PhD candidate in Applied Physics in the School of Engineering and Applied Sciences at Harvard University.
-As a member of [Prof. Chris Rycroft’s research group](https://people.seas.harvard.edu/~chr/), I use computational approaches to study the crumpling dynamics of thin, elastoplastic sheets: how they deform, buckle, and develop rich, chaotic damage networks that exhibit surprising mathematical order.
+My name is Jovana, and I am a Postdoctoral Researcher at the University of Pennsylvania applying computational methods to address questions in soft matter.
+In 2022, I completed my PhD in Applied Physics at Harvard University under the supervision of Prof. Chris Rycroft.
+In my PhD work, I studied the crumpling dynamics of thin, elastoplastic sheets: how they deform, buckle, and develop rich, chaotic damage networks that exhibit surprising mathematical order.
 Broadly, I am interested in the intersection of physics-based modeling and data-driven methods to recognize patterns and structure in complex, disordered systems.
 Alongside research, I am passionate about [teaching](/teaching/teaching_summary/) as well as creating [graphics](#graphics) to promote science communication to a broader audience.

 A copy of my current CV is [available here.](uploads/resume.pdf)